GOALS

 Reports that reflect recommendations for change

 Recommendations for action can affect any aspect of institutional web accessibility including policy, staffing, budget, process, or plan.
-The recommendations can come from a variety of sources and can be recorded in a range of formats including reports, meeting minutes, or correspondence.
+The recommendations can come from a variety of sources, both formal and informal, and can be recorded in a range of formats including reports, meeting minutes, or correspondence.

 Documentation that describes how data sources inform institutional efforts